CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 ### Chapter 3 Useful day-to-day operations with Apache Maven & Intellij :man_technologist: :woman_technologist:

-- When importing a Maven project into Intellij, open a new project pointing to the root pom.xml.
+**Note 1: When importing a Maven project into Intellij, open a new project pointing to the root pom.xml.  **

 Step 1: Import an existing project